deNBI/perunKeystoneAdapter/README.md

 There are [additional deployment options available](http://flask.pocoo.org/docs/0.12/deploying/) if you prefer to run WSGI applications with Apache, or other setups.

+### Logging
+The Library supports two different logger domains, which can be configured when instantiate the Keystone/Endpoint class (default "denbi" and "report").
+All changes concerning the Openstack database (project, identity and quotas) are logged to report domain, everything else is logged to the logger domain.
+The logger are standard Python logger, therefore all possibilities of Python's logging API are supported.
+See [service script](denbi/scripts/perun_propagation_service.py) for an example  how to configure logging.

 ## Development

 ### Unit tests